nitinskunigal/Inventory-Operations-Enhancement-Initiative-Data-Analysis-Phase/README.md

 ---

-## 2. How This Analysis Feeds the Business Analysis Phase
+## 2. How This Analysis Feeds the Business Analysis Initiative

 This data analysis directly enabled the Business Analysis initiative in the following ways: